-A team of scientists in the US have recently discovered a unique mechanism by which certain molecules can drastically enhance the umami flavor – the savory taste often associated with protein-rich foods such as meat, cheese and seafood.
+A team of scientists in the US has recently discovered a unique mechanism by which certain molecules can drastically enhance the umami flavor – the savory taste often associated with protein-rich foods such as meat, cheese, and seafood.
 Other research has been conducted recently investigating the impact of umami flavor on appetite and subsequent satiety.

 Recent research published in the international scientific journal Nutrients defines “The Role of the Japanese Traditional Diet in Healthy and Sustainable Dietary Patterns around the World.”
 The study’s authors delineate why the Washoku eating plan and its umami properties could have a positive impact on “global growth in the prevalence of obesity, overweight and lifestyle-related non-communicable diseases.”